Braunschweig Hauptbahnhof

 Braunschweig Hauptbahnhof is a railway station in the German city of Braunschweig (Brunswick).
 It is about 1.5 km southeast of the city centre and was opened on 1 October 1960, replacing the old passenger station on the southern edge of the old town.
+Around 66,000 use the station daily for embarking, disembarking and for commuting within the city with public transport.
 The train services are operated by Deutsche Bahn, Erixx, Metronom and WestfalenBahn.

 History

 Due to the growing traffic of the post-war era, the need of a new main station was urgent.
 There had long been disadvantages in the construction and location of the old terminal station and it had become out of date.
 It was decided to build a new through station on the outskirts of the city in the district now called Viewegs Garten.

 This was on the grounds above the Braunschweig East station (Ostbahnhof, also called St. Leonhard station, marshalling yard or freight yard).
 The laying of tracks for the future station began as early as the 1930s.
 The final location was a compromise, with the cost and area to be demolished to be kept as low as possible.

 The first discussions and plans for a new station were made in 1870 in Tappe's plan for the expansion of the city.
 Even then, the current location was favoured.